gazzamc/Milestone-Project-Two/README.md

     - I used **CSS3** to add custom styles, positioning of the HTML elements and animations.

 - [JQuery](https://jquery.com)
-    - I used **JQuery** to manipulate the DOM as well dynamically add/remove elements.
+    - I used **JQuery** to manipulate the DOM and dynamically add/remove elements.

 - [JQueryUI](https://jqueryui.com/)
     - I used **JQueryUI** for the dialogs.

 - [Javascript](https://www.javascript.com/)
-    - I used a **Javascript** for functions, loops, intervals and many other things.
+    - I used **Javascript** for functions, loops, intervals and many other things.

 ## Testing